shoetten/maschine/README.md

 Maschine Local Provisioning
 ===========================

 My personal workstation playbook.
 Provisions an Arch Linux installation with a KDE Plasma desktop.
+Mainly used so i don't forget how i configured my machine ;)

-It's supposed to be used after the [Arch Installtion Guide](INSTALL.md) is completed, you have setup a working internet connection and have installed `ansible` & `git`.
+It's supposed to be used after the [Arch Installation Guide](INSTALL.md) is completed, you have setup a working internet connection and have installed `ansible` & `git`.

 ## Running